Welcome to Canada’s largest museum of world cultures and natural history.

 Take a deep dive into the cultural treasures of times past and present-day.
 Whether it’s fashion history, pop culture or ancient relics, the ROM’s exhibits highlight the beauty and worldly significance of even the simplest objects.

-Current galleries include Florals: Desire and Design (1700’s fashion and its relation to botany), New Dino Discovered (meet a 79-million-year-old dinosaur), Toy Soldiers (acquired by the Lieutenant Governor of Ontario) and more.
+Current galleries include Egyptian Mummies: Ancient Lives, New Discoveries (learn the secrets of six mummies from Ancient Egypt), Winnie-the-Pooh: Exploring a Classic (an immersive and interactive exhibit featuring everyone’s favourite bear), Florals: Desire and Design (1700’s fashion and its relation to botany), New Dino Discovered (meet a 79-million-year-old dinosaur), and more.
 Explore the full list of exhibits that are presently running.

 If you’re unable to visit the ROM, access the museum’s online exhibits instead.
 Digital displays include The Blue Whale Project’s bittersweet story, an exploration of The Burgess Shale and an in-depth look at the silks of Highland Madagascar.